oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

  - Defining a WebLogic domain home configuration using WebLogic Deploy Tool (WDT) model files and application archives.
  - Embedding model files and archives in a custom Docker image, and using the WebLogic Image Tool (WIT) to generate this image.
- - Supplying additional model files using a Kubernetes config map.
+ - Supplying additional model files using a Kubernetes configmap.
  - Supplying Kubernetes secrets that resolve macro references within the models.
 For example, a secret can be used to supply a database credential.
  - Updating WDT model files at runtime.
 For example, you can add a data source to a running domain.
 Note that all such updates currently cause the domain to 'roll' in order to take effect.
  - Deploying standard WLS domains, Restricted JRF domains, or JRF domains.